fission/fission/Documentation/docs-site/content/kubernetessetup.md

 ## Google Container Engine

-You can use [Google Container Engine's](https://cloud.google.com/container-engine/) free trial to get a 3-node cluster.
+Alternatively, you can use [Google Container Engine's](https://cloud.google.com/container-engine/) free trial to get a 3-node cluster.
 Hop over to [Google Cloud](https://cloud.google.com/container-engine/) to set that up.